Mishkanian/UFOs/README.md

 ![final_webpage](https://github.com/Mishkanian/UFOs/blob/main/Resources/final_webpage.png)
 *Above is the completed webpage*

 To filter the UFO sighting data, type the desired search criteria into the specified search fields.
-Example placeholder entires are visible in the each field to guide user responses and enter information in the correct format.
+Example placeholder entires are visible in each of the fields to guide user responses and enter information in the correct format.
 For example, the "Enter Date" field take searches in a numbered format, such as [1/7/2010](https://github.com/Mishkanian/UFOs/blob/main/Resources/example_filter.png).
 The table will dynamically update and return results after entering search fields.
 If no matches are found, the table will be empty.

 ### Multiple Search Criteria